CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 Characters can unlock Magic Skills covered by their Magic Vocation at Novice (0) level for 1 skill point.

-The CL of any Magic Skill check is proportionate to the amount of Magic Resource required as fuel unless otherwise stated.
+The CL of any Magic Skill check is proportionate to the amount of Magic Resource required as fuel to attempt the roll, unless otherwise stated.

 ## Generic Magic Skill List